Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Bent is the story of John J. Boziak's phenomenal life of crime.

-Inked from head to toe, with an addiction to strippers and fast Cadillacs,
+Inked from head to toe, with an addiction to strippers and fast Cadillacs, Boziac was not your typical computer geek.

-He was, however, one of the most cunning scammers, counterfeiters,
+He was, however, one of the most cunning scammers, counterfeiters, identity thieves, and escape.

-identity thieves, and escape artists alive, and a major thorn in the side of the U.S. Secret Service
+artists alive, and a major thorn in the side of the U.S. Secret Service as they fought a war on

-as they fought a war on cybercrime.
-With a savant-like ability to circumvent banking security
+cybercrime.
+With a savant-like ability to circumvent banking security and stay one step ahead

-and stay one step ahead of law enforcement, Boziak made millions of dollars in the international
+of law enforcement, Bozziak made millions of dollars in the international cyber underworld,

-cyber underworld, with the help of the Chinese and the Russians.
+with the help of the Chinese and the Russians.
 Then, leaving nothing but a John Doe

 warrant and a cleaned-out bank account in his wake, he vanished.
-Bozziak's stranger-than-fiction tale of
+Bozziak's stranger-than-fiction

-ingenious scams and impossible escapes, of brazen run-ins with the law and secret
+tale of ingenious scams and impossible escapes, of brazen run-ins with the law and secret

-ignored by the national media, this is the story they don't want you to know.
+by the national media, this is the story they don't want you to know.
 When Frank Amadeo met

-With President George W. Bush at the White House to discuss NATO operations in Afghanistan,
+with President George W. Bush at the White House to discuss NATO operations in Afghanistan.

-no one knew that he'd already embezzled nearly $200 million from the federal government.
+No one knew that he'd already embezzled nearly $200 million from the federal government.

 Money he intended to use to bankroll his plan to take over the world.